Ross is a student at the University of Maryland. He is planning on majoring in Film Studies and English.

-The first Kingsman came as a complete surprise.
+The first "Kingsman" came as a complete surprise.
 It offered an original spin on the spy genre.
 It openly parodied previous spy movies, especially James Bond, but it also offered its own unique world and adventure.
 So does the second film live up to the fun of the first movie?
 Not exactly.
 But it still is a fun experience no less.

 The Kingsman are continuing on with their lives after saving the world in their previous adventure.
 After a new threat looms its ugly head, the Kingsman must join up with their American cousins, the Statesman.
 Together, the two organizations attempt to bring down an enemy who has the potential to endanger the world.

 The returning characters from the first film are great once again.
 I really like Taron Egerton as Eggsy in this movie.
-He still has his rebellious side, but he does turn into a gentlemen when he really needs to.
+He still has his rebellious side, but he does turn into a gentleman when he really needs to.
 He has a lot of charisma and he is a very likable character.
 I also really liked Mark Strong as Merlin.
 He and Egerton have a lot of great moments in this movie.
-Colin Firth was also good again, however, I wasn't a huge fan about what they did with his character.
+Colin Firth was also good again; however, I wasn't a huge fan of what they did with his character.
 It took a little bit too much time to develop his situation and it sometimes drew me out of the main story of the film.

 What I was most excited about in this movie was the introduction of the Statesman, the American counterparts of the Kingsman.
 I thought they were really cool.
-If the Kingsman are spies that represent English stereotypes, then the Statesman are that but for America.
+If the Kingsman are spies that represent English stereotypes, then the Statesman are that, but for America.
 They have strong southern accents, they use weapons like whips and lassos, and their headquarters are located in a whiskey production factory.

 However, I think some of the members of the Statesman are a bit underutilized.
-Channing Tatum and Jeff Bridges are members of the Statesman, but they both don't have enough screen time.
+Channing Tatum and Jeff Bridges are members of the Statesman, but they don't have enough screen time.
 It was disappointing because I liked both of their characters.
 Halle Berry is another Statesman and I thought she was pretty good.
 She is basically the American version of Strong's character and they both play off one another pretty well.